rail-berkeley/manipulator_gym/README.md

 # 2. define the gym env, Done!
 env = ManipulatorEnv(interface=interface)

+# 3. Use the 'env' as standard gym env.
+E.g.: env.reset(), env.step(), etc.
 ```

 Then, you can use the gym env as you would with any other gym env. :partying_face: You can also use other `interfaces` to run different kinds of manipulators, e.g. `widowx`, `viperx`, `action_client-server`, etc.

-Alos, we can make the interface to be a server-client setup, to run the policy on a different process, or even machine.
+Also, we can make the interface to be a server-client setup, to run the policy on a different process, or even machine.
 Create 2 seperate scripts `server.py` and `client.py`:

 1. In `server.py`.
 Run the interface as server